manikmagar/mule-battlesnake-starter/README.md

 Run `mvn deploy -DmuleDeploy` to trigger the deployment.

 Once deployed to Cloudhub, use application's URL `https://{ch-app-name}.{region}.cloudhub.io/api` to create your battlesnake.

+### Enabling Github Actions
+The template includes a GitHub Actions workflow [./.github/workflows/build.yml](./.github/workflows/build.yml) to deploy to CloudHub.

+To successfully deploy using GitHub Actions, you must add following two Actions Secrets for your Anypoint Credentials -
+- anypoint_platform_username
+- anypoint_platform_password

+Once configured, Commits to `main` branch will deploy application to your CloudHub.

 ## Customizing Your Battlesnake